-But “women’s 77 cents to men’s dollar” does NOT mean women are paid less than men in the same jobs.
-Nor does it mean, even more incredibly in the vein of “men are stronger than women” (which means to many that every man is stronger than every woman), that every woman earns 23% less than every man, perhaps leading some of the more benighted and the blinkered ideological to believe Diane Sawyer of ABC News earns less than the young man walking back and forth on the street wearing a “Pizzas $5” sign.
+But “women’s 77 cents to men’s dollar” does not mean women are paid less than men in the same jobs.
+Nor does it mean, even more incredibly in the vein of “men are stronger than women” (which is interpreted by many, particularly the military draft and combat laws, as “every man is stronger than every woman”), that every woman earns 23 percent less than every man, perhaps leading some of the ideologically blinkered and politically aggressive to believe, for example, that as an ABC News anchor Diane Sawyer earned less than the young man trudging back and forth on the street wearing a “Pizzas $5” sign.

-“Women’s 77 cents to men’s dollar” doesn’t account for the number of hours worked each week, experience, seniority, training, education or even the job description itself.
-It compares all women to all men, not people in the same job with the same experience.
-So the salary of a 60-year-old male computer engineer with 30 years at his company is weighed against that of a young first-year female teacher.
-Also, men are much more likely than women to work two jobs; hence, more often than women, a man earning $50,000 from his two jobs is weighed against a women earning $25,000 from her one job, so that he appears to be unfairly earning twice as much as she.
+Also, men are much more likely than women to work two jobs; hence, more often than women, a man earning $50,000 from his two jobs is weighed against a women earning $25,000 from her one job, so that he appears to be, again, unfairly earning twice as much as she.

-Over the decades, strategically ignoring the true meaning of “women’s 77 cents to men’s dollar” has been less than productive:
+Over the decades, strategically ignoring the true meaning of “women’s 77 cents to men’s dollar” has been less than productive.
+All of the following measures over the last half century have failed:

 “In fiscal 2012, EEOC filed only two lawsuits under the EPA (Equal Pay Act)….” –Bloomberg BNA, March 26, 2013